buren/git-story/README.md

 ### Git statistics
 * Show statistics for repository

       git stat <type>
                contributions # shows statistics for all authors or specified author (alias: contrib) commits       # shows number of commits for each author weekdays      # prints statistics for number of commits per weekday hour          # prints statistics for number of commits per hour files         # prints number of files and lines diff          # print stat of uncommitted changes log           # print log with stat
-                modified        # print stat of most modified files show statistics for repository.
+               modifie       # print stat of most modified files show statistics for repository.
 * `git churn` count number of changes for each file.